georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Product file storage
 --------------------

-This includes product photo gallery, product description images, or other product related photos will be stored at upload time in cloud and delivered from there each time is needed in frontend.
+Images in gallery, product description images, or other product related photos will be stored at upload time in cloud and delivered from there each time is needed in frontend.

 Downloadable products attachments are supported by installing Bb_StorageDownloadable.